 While I’m all about taking a food-first approach, there are just some nutrients that we no longer getting enough of through diet.
 One of those is vitamin K2.

 Even with consuming raw dairy, eggs, and meat, I find it difficult to reach an adequate amount of K2.
 For that reason, I choose to take it in supplement form.
-I like the K2 from Just Thrive.
+I like the Pure K from Mitolife.
 They have a great vitamin K2 supplement in a highly absorbable and useable form.

 Which K2-rich food is your favorite?
 I’m going with raw butter and egg yolks!